EdDataScienceEES/tutorial-rayrr13/docs/index.md

 ***
 ### Simper analysis
-If you want a deeper look into your community composition analysis you can run further tests and analyses.
-For instance, you can run a SIMPER analysis (SIMilarity PERcentages analysis) to determine the taxonomic untis that most contribute to the differences in community composition.
+If you want a deeper look into your community composition analysis you can run further tests and analyses e.g. SIMPER analysis, indicator species analysis, among others.
+A SIMPER analysis (SIMilarity PERcentages analysis) determines the taxonomic untis that most contribute to the differences in community composition.
 The way it works is by breaking down the Bray-Curtis distance calculation and it generates the average contribution of each individual taxonomic unit in each pairwise comparison of all pf the groupings.
 However, its results should be interpreted with caution as it points out the most variable taxonomic units rather than the most distinctive ones.

 This is not very relevant in our case as we have quite similar invertebrate community compositions, but I will run it as an example anyways.
 Once again, it can be done with functions embeded within the `vegan` package.

 *Note: as it runs pairwise comparisons it only works for categorical variables, so it will treat any continuous variables as a factor*
 ~~~r
 # simper analysis